naviud/playframework-log-tracker/readme.md

 To initiate to track your logs, it's necessary to decorate your controller methods with `LogTrackerAction` Play action.
 This initiates the random log tracker id(UUID) and propagates throughout HTTP context.

 &#x1F4D3;
-If you want to use a tracker id which passed to your microservice as a HTTP header, you can just use it in your log messages.
+If you want to use a tracker id which is passed to your microservice as a HTTP header, you can just use it in your log messages.
 For that, what you need to do is just specify the header name which contains the tracker id to the `logtracker.tracker.header` configuration key.

 `logtracker.tracker.header = "correlation-id"`

 If
 - The `logtracker.tracker.header` key is not present in the `application.conf` or
 - Specified header name to the `logtracker.tracker.header` is not available in the HTTP request or
-- Any value does not contain in the specified header
+- Any value not present in the specified header

 then a random log tracker id(UUID) will be used.